<< Yesterday

 1890 Cy Young wins in his major league debut when the Cleveland Spiders beat the Colts in Chicago's West Side Park, 8-1.
 During his 22-year career, the 23-year-old right-hander will average more than 23 victories per season en route to a major league record of 511, a mark believed by many to be unbreakable.

 1906 At Cleveland's League Park, the Boston Americans are shut out for the fourth consecutive time, bowing to the Indians, 4-0.
-Combined with a scoreless three-game sweep by the White Sox, the team establishes a new American League record.
+Combined with a scoreless three-game sweep by the White Sox, the team established a new American League record by being blanked in seven consecutive contests.

 1908 Detroit outfielder Ty Cobb gets married, having departed the Tigers three days ago to attend the ceremony without the team's permission.
 Club co-owner Frank Navin considers the 21-year-old Georgia Peach's six-day defection during a pennant race the most arrogant act he had ever heard of in baseball.